hydraulic-software/conveyor/guidebook/docs/tutorial.md

 If you want a single file:

-* `conveyor make windows-msix` to create an installable Windows package.
+* `conveyor make windows-msix` to create an installable Windows package (this requires signing keys).
 * `conveyor make unnotarized-mac-zip` to create a zip with your Mac app in it.
 * `conveyor make linux-tarball` or `conveyor make debian-package` to create a tarball or deb.